Lee Shulman

 Lee S. Shulman (September 28, 1938 – December 30, 2024) was an American educational psychologist and reformer.
-He has made notable contributions to the study of teaching; assessment of teaching; education in the fields of medicine, science, and mathematics; and the scholarship of teaching and learning.
+He made notable contributions to the study of teaching; assessment of teaching; education in the fields of medicine, science, and mathematics; and the scholarship of teaching and learning.

 Background

 Shulman was born on September 28, 1938, in Chicago, Illinois.
 He was the only son of Jewish immigrants who owned a small delicatessen on the Northwest Side of Chicago.

-He attended a Yeshiva high school and married Judy Horwitz in 1960.
+Shulman attended a Yeshiva high school in Chicago.
 He completed his bachelors (1959), masters (1960), and PhD (1963) at the University of Chicago, where Joseph Schwab and Benjamin Bloom were among the faculty who influenced his thinking and research interests.